-While it is not practical or necessary to involve every employee in the selection process, these individuals must be consulted regarding what they wish to see within TMS implementation.
-Additionally, involving lower-level employees in companywide decisions can improve morale.
-This means that not only will everyday workers offer valuable insight into the selection process, but they are likely to feel more involved in the process and more willing to adopt new technology.
+While it is not practical or necessary to involve every employee in the selection process, these individuals’ opinions must be heard.
+Additionally, involving lower-level employees in companywide decisions improves morale.
+Not only will everyday workers offer valuable insight into the TMS selection process, but they are likely to feel more involved and more willing to adopt new technology.

 While not commonly discussed within the TMS buyer’s journey, these workers have real-world insight that is critical to making the right choice.

 Director of Operations

 The Director of Operations can offer precious information regarding what the customers want from the business.
 Once this is established and incorporated into TMS selection, companies can make a decision that will likely boost customer interaction and retention.

 Marketing Personnel and the CIO or Information Technology Director